 Alwis and Raan are concerned that there is no standardized way of enriching the environment, which presents a problem with variability in clinical trials.

-“It is also worth adding the caution that while EE holds promise in its application as a therapeutic tool after brain injury in humans, the complex nature of utilising EE in a clinical setting makes it difficult to standardise treatment and compare outcomes.”
+“It is also worth adding the caution that while Environmental Enrichment holds promise in its application as a therapeutic tool after brain injury in humans, the complex nature of utilising Environmental Enrichment in a clinical setting makes it difficult to standardise treatment and compare outcomes.”

 Mendability offers the standardized Environmental Enrichment protocol that they are looking for.